neurodata-nomads/nomads_classifier_pipeline/README.md

    ```
    cd results
    ```
 7. You are now inside the results directory and can checkout the results.
-If you want to move results follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)
+If you want to move results to your computer follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)